North Carolina Nurse Aide Registry

 Phone: (919) 855-3969

-License Verification: (919) 715-0562
+24-Hour Registry License Verification Line: (919) 715-0562

 How does a nurse aide become listed on the North Carolina Nurse Aide Registry?
 A student who has graduated from a state approved nurse aide training program and is taking the competency testing, should fill out and send an application for listing on the North Carolina Nurse Aide Registry.
 Nurse aide students who pass the state exam will become listed on the registry in approximately four days after completing the competency test.
 The verification of an individual nurse aide listing can be made online, by the employer or the nurse aide.
 Nurse Aide Registry listings are valid for twenty four months after which the listing must be renewed.
 No fees are required for a nursing assistant certification renewal.
 It is important to note that North Carolina does not accept reciprocity from another state.
 A nurse aide from a state other than North Carolina needs to challenge the state written and practical examination in order to become certified, and work as a CNA in North Carolina.